Reform War: Conservative Advances

-The liberals failed to take Mexico City on 14 October, but Santos Degollado captured Guadalajara on 27 October, after a thirty days siege that left a third of the city in ruins.
-This victory caused consternation at the conservative capital, but Guadalajara was taken back by Márquez on 14 December.
+The liberals failed to take Mexico City on October 14, but Santos Degollado captured Guadalajara on October 27; the thirty-day siege had left a third of the city in ruins.
+The victory caused consternation at the conservative capital, but Guadalajara was taken back by Márquez on December 14.

 The failure of Zuloaga's government to produce a constitution actually led to a conservative revolt against him led by General Echegaray.
-He resigned in favor of Manuel Robles Pezuela on 23 December.
-On 30 December a conservative junta in Mexico City elected General Miguel Miramón as president.
+He resigned in favor of Manuel Robles Pezuela on December 23.
+On December 30, a conservative junta in Mexico City elected General Miguel Miramón as president.